The chromatic index of finite projective spaces: Introduction

 Let $q$ be a prime power and $\vn(n+1,q)$ be the $(n+1)$-dimensional vector space over the finite field ${\mathbb F}_q$.
-PG$(n,q)$ denotes the $n$-dimensional projective geometry over GF$(q)$.
+PG$(n,q)$ denotes the $n$-dimensional projective space over GF$(q)$.
 A {\em $d$-subspace} of PG$(n,q)$ corresponds to a $(d+1)$-dimensional subspace of $\vn(n+1,q)$.
 The 0-subspaces and 1-subspaces of $\pg(n,q)$ are called {\em points} and {\em lines}, respectively.
 The points of $\pg(n,q)$ together with the lines of $\pg(n,q)$ as blocks and incidence by natural containment form an $S(2,q+1,\gaussm{n+1}{1}{q})$ (cf. \cite[Proposition 2.16]{bjl99}), where $\gaussm{a}{b}{q}:=\prod_{i=1}^{b} \frac{q^{a-b+i}-1}{q^i-1}$, called the Gaussian binomial coefficient, is the number of distinct $b$-dimensional subspaces of $\vn(a,q)$.
 Two subspaces are called {\em disjoint} if their intersection is the trivial subspace.
-Similar to the concept of partial parallel classes, a set of disjoint lines in $\pg(n,q)$ is called a {\em partial spread}.
+Similar to the concept of partial parallel classes, a set of pairwise disjoint lines in $\pg(n,q)$ is called a {\em partial spread}.
 A partial spread is said to be a {\em spread} if it is a partition of all points of $\pg(n,q)$.
 A spread exists if and only if $n$ is odd \cite{a54}.
 A {\em parallelism} of $\pg(n,q)$ is a partition of all lines into spreads.
 A parallelism of $\pg(n,q)$ forms a resolvable $S(2,q+1,\gaussm{n+1}{1}{q})$.
-A {\em coloring} of $\pg(n,q)$ is to color all lines of $\pg(n,q)$ such that any two intersecting lines have different colors.
+A {\em line coloring} of $\pg(n,q)$ is a mapping from the set of lines of $\pg(n,q)$ to a set of colors such that any two intersecting lines have different colors.
 The {\em chromatic index} of $\pg(n,q)$, denoted by $\chi'(\pg(n,q))$, is the least number of colors for which a coloring of $\pg(n,q)$ exists.
 A parallelism of $\pg(n,q)$ exists if and only if $\chi'(\pg(n,q))=\gaussm{n}{1}{q}$.